simplejson/simplejson/index.rst

 .. function:: load(fp[, encoding[, cls[, object_hook[, parse_float[, parse_int[, parse_constant[, object_pairs_hook[, use_decimal[, **kw]]]]]]]]])

-   Deserialize *fp* (a ``.read()``-supporting file-like object containing a JSON document) to a Python object.
+   Deserialize *fp* (a ``.read()``-supporting file-like object containing a JSON document) to a Python object. :exc:`JSONDecodeError` will be raised if the given JSON document is not valid.

    If the contents of *fp* are encoded with an ASCII based encoding other than UTF-8 (e.g. latin-1), then an appropriate *encoding* name must be specified.